xeeo/ng-crazyegg/README.md

-# Angular CrazyEggf Module
+# Angular CrazyEgg Module

 A simple wrapper to pull in the CrazyEgg snippet with an AngularJS-based application.
-This structure is based on ng-optimizely (https://github.com/jacopotarantino/ng-optimizely)
+This structure is based on [ng-optimizely](https://github.com/jacopotarantino/ng-optimizely)

 This module provides only a simple API to download the CrazyEgg snippet onto the page.
 The `loadProject` method(usage described below) returns a promise so you can delay execution until after the snippet has loaded.